 Rule 33.
-Joint resolutions and memorials addressed to congress, or either house thereof, or to the president of the UNITED STATES, or the heads of any of the national departments, or proposing amendments to the state constitution, shall be subject in all respects to the foregoing rules governing the course of bills.
+Senate joint resolutions and memorials addressed to the President, the Congress, or either house thereof, or to the heads of any other branch of the Federal government, shall, up to the signing thereof by the president of the senate, be subject to the rules governing the course of bills.

-SENATE RESOLUTIONS
+SENATE CONCURRENT AND SENATE RESOLUTIONS